 What Types of Group Therapy Exist?

 Many different types of group therapies exist, such as Cognitive Behavioral Therapy (CBT) in a group treatment setting, which helps patients change their thinking patterns and behaviors associated with substance abuse.

 There is also 12-step group therapy, which is based on the 12 steps of Alcoholics Anonymous.
 There are also experiential group therapies, which focus on helping patients process and understand their emotions.
 Not only are group therapies for people with substance abuse disorder, but for those who need mental health care.

 What Is the Difference Between Support Groups and Group Therapy?

 Support groups are typically peer-led, while a therapist usually leads group therapy.
 In group therapy, patients may discuss their experiences and feelings in a more structured setting.
 They may also be given assignments or exercises to do outside of group sessions.
 In both interventions, social skills and building up self-esteem are expected outcomes.

 What is the Difference Between Individual Therapy and Group Therapy?

 Group therapy differs from individual therapy because it involves group counseling and interpersonal interaction.
 This can benefit patients as it can help them feel less alone and more supported.
-When people think that they’re not alone in their struggles, it helps boost their morale so they can move forward successfully in overcoming their addiction.
+When people think they’re not alone in their struggles, it helps boost their morale so they can successfully overcome their addiction.

 Individual therapy is a bit more private and allows those participating to receive as much attention and care as needed.
 Nobody from a group is splitting time with them, so they can focus more on personal growth.
 This is ideal for those who do not do well in group settings or need a more personal form of care.